y2q-actionman/cl-annot-revisit/README.md

 Adds `ftype` declaration or proclamation into BODY.
 How this is expanded is described in `cl-annot-revisit:special` description.

-Next example is "2.
+The following example is "2.
 Adding a proclamation" case:

 ```common-lisp
 (cl-annot-revisit:ftype (function (integer integer) integer)